Zylann/godot_voxel/doc/source/streams.md

 ### File locking

-"streams" are called this way mainly because they remain open, in order to continuously save and load blocks of terrain.
+Streams remain open, in order to continuously save and load blocks of terrain.
 Closing and re-opening to save each block would be much slower due to system API calls, and some platforms have to do a lot of filesystem work under the hood.

 The consequence is that save files will often be locked while they are in use.
 Notably, they can't be deleted.